Gamingenre

 Different setups suit different players.
 Here’s how it breaks down:

-Future-Proofing and Upgrade Potential in 2025
+Future-Proofing Your Gaming Setup in 2025

 RGB mouse and keyboard

+A future-proof gaming PC in 2025 can easily last 5–7 years with occasional GPU and RAM upgrades.
 Wondering how long your setup will last?
 A gaming PC built in 2025 with solid specs can easily last 5–7 years with occasional upgrades.
 Console generations typically last the same but can’t be upgraded, so you’re stuck waiting for the next launch.

 The good news?
 We’re seeing more “mid-gen refreshes” like the PS5 Pro, plus innovations like modular Xbox storage and external GPUs for PCs.